regalk13/regalk-webiste/README.md

 </div>

 <br />
 Hi, I'm (Regalk)!
 A computer scientist who loves exploring hardware, software, and everything in between.
 From AI hardware to kernel development and brain interfaces, I love building and learning.
-Oh, and I once competed internationally in web development!
+Oh, and I once competed internationally in web development!!!
 ## Running the project

 ```bash